rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 However, the fact that these operations do not necessarily compile into a single hardware instruction is arguably a footgun for volatile's use cases, and it could be argued that initially only stabilizing loads, stores and `Relaxed` atomic ordering would be more prudent.
-I'll go back to this in the alternatives section of this RFC.
+This will be revisited in the alternatives section of this RFC.

 ---

 As currently designed, this RFC uses `arbitrary_safe_types` to give method-like semantics to a `NonNull` raw pointer.
-I believe that this is necessary to get reasonable ergonomics with an atomics-like wrapper type approach.
-However, it could also be argued that a `VolatileXyz::store(ptr, data, ordering)` style of API could reasonably work, and avoid coupling with unstable features.
+This seems necessary to get reasonable ergonomics with an atomics-like wrapper type approach.
+However, it could also be argued that a `VolatileXyz::store(ptr, data, ordering)` style of API would work well enough, and avoid coupling with unstable features.
 Similarly, the use of `NonNull` itself could be debated.
-I'll come back to these points in the alternatives section as well.
+This will be revisited in the alternatives section of the RFC as well.

 # Drawbacks